- Philosophy Undergraduate Club

 The Kenneth R. Parker (KRP) Award for Excellence in Community Service

 This award honors a UW undergraduate philosophy student who has blended their studies in philosophy with a volunteer-based community project.
 The recipient will receive a $500 scholarship.
-Students apply for this award in May.
+Students apply for this award in early Spring quarter.

 The philosophy department generally encourages undergraduate students to study abroad.
 Most majors can fit in a study abroad experience as part of thier degree without delaying graduation.